* Trump due in Puerto Rico on Tuesday

 Puerto Rico relies on fuel supplies shipped from the mainland United States and distribution has been disrupted by the bad state of roads.

 Within the next couple of days, Rossello expects 500,000 barrels of diesel and close to 1 million barrels of gasoline to arrive on the island.
-The ports of Yabucoa, Ponce and the largest port San Juan have resumed operations, according to the U.S. Department of Energy and Thomson Reuters vessel tracking data.
+All of Puerto Rico's primary ports have reopened but many still have restrictions, according to the U.S. Department of Energy.

 "The flow is coming, gasoline is getting here," Rossello said.
 "We have been able to reduce the time that it takes to get gasoline and diesel at different stations."

 He said 47 percent of water and sewer service is up but there is variation across the island.

 Federal and local authorities were working together to keep 50 hospitals operational and Rossello said the U.S. Navy hospital ship Comfort would arrive in Puerto Rico between Tuesday and Wednesday.